Britney Barker

 About Britney

-Britney Barker has served as the Grayson County Children’s Advocacy Center’s Executive Director since July of 2016.
+Britney has served as the Grayson County Children’s Advocacy Center’s Executive Director since July of 2016.
 She is responsible for ensuring compliance with statutory requirements and standards, overseeing all daily operations, fiscal responsibility and management, fundraising, staff supervision, public accountability, and communication and transparency with the board of directors, as well as state and national associations.
 Britney holds a bachelor’s degree in Criminal Justice from Southeastern Oklahoma State University.
 She has worked in CAC’s since 2007, first at a CAC in a neighboring county.
 In that time she has served in a variety of capacities including Forensic Interviewer, Family Advocate, Program Director, and MDT Coordinator.
 These positions have uniquely prepared Britney for her role as Executive Director.
 Britney has dedicated her entire professional career to helping children and families the CAC serves.
-When she’s not working she enjoys spending time at home with her husband, daughters, cows, dog.
+When she’s not working she enjoys spending time at home with her husband, daughters, cows, and dog.

 Dana Reynolds